Harmonic metrics of $\mathrm{SO}_{0}(n,n)$-Higgs bundles in the Hitchin section on non-compact hyperbolic surfaces: Abstract

 \section{Abstract}

 Let $X$ be a Riemann surface.
-Using the canonical line bundle $K$ and some holomorphic differentials $\boldsymbol{q}$, Hitchin constructed the $G$-Higgs bundles in the Hitchin section for a split real form $G$ of a classical complex simple Lie group.
-We study the ${\mathrm{SO}_0(n,n)}$ case.
-In our work, we establish the existence of harmonic metrics for these Higgs bundles, which are compatible with the ${\mathrm{SO}_0(n,n)}$-structure for any non-compact hyperbolic Riemann surface.
-Moreover, these harmonic metrics also weakly dominate $h_X$ which is the natural diagonal harmonic metric induced by the unique complete K\"ahler hyperbolic metric $g_X$ on $X$.
-Assuming that these holomorphic differentials are all bounded with respect to the metric $g_X$, we are able to prove the uniqueness of such a harmonic metric. \keywords{Higgs bundles, harmonic metrics, non-compact surfaces, Hitchin section} \subjclass{53C07, 58E15, 14D21, 81T13.}
+Hitchin constructed the $G$-Higgs bundles in the Hitchin section for a split real form $G$ of a complex simple Lie group,using the canonical line bundle $K$ and some holomorphic differentials $\symbfit{q}$.
+We study the case of ${\mathrm{SO}_0(n,n)}$.
+In our work, we establish the existence of harmonic metrics for these Higgs bundles, which are compatible with the ${\mathrm{SO}_0(n,n)}$-structure on any non-compact hyperbolic Riemann surface.
+Furthermore, these harmonic metrics weakly dominate $h_X$, the natural diagonal harmonic metric induced by the unique complete K\"ahler hyperbolic metric $g_X$ on $X$.
+Assuming these holomorphic differentials are all bounded with respect to $g_X$, we prove the uniqueness of such a harmonic metric. \keywords{Higgs bundles, harmonic metrics, non-compact surfaces, Hitchin section} \subjclass{53C07, 58E15, 14D21, 81T13.}